Motion Planning Transformers: A Motion Planning Framework for Mobile Robots

 Due to classification errors, MPT fails on around 1\% of maps.
 Nevertheless, by randomly exploring the map for a few samples outside the segmented region, MPT-RRT*-EE can find valid trajectories without additional costs.
 UNet-RRT*-EE, on the other hand, has similar statistics to RRT*, implying that the planner relies on RRT* alone to generate a path.
 The distribution of planning time and vertices for MPT-RRT*-EE are also much tighter compared to traditional planners and even MPT planners without exploration.

-The next experiment we conducted evaluated the planner's ability to generalize to map sizes that were not part of the training data.
-We tested the model on four different map sizes, 240$\times$240, 360$\times$240, 480$\times$240, and 560$\times$560, of the Random Forest environment on 1000 randomly generated maps with an increasing number of obstacles.
-The same MPT model as before was used without any retraining or fine-tuning and compared the same metrics with traditional planning techniques.
+The following experiment we conducted evaluated MPT's ability to generalize to map sizes that were not part of the training data.
+We tested the model on four different map sizes, 360$\times$240, 480$\times$240, 560$\times$560, and 780$\times$780 of the Random Forest environment on 1000 randomly generated maps while maintaining the density of obstacles.
+We used the same MPT model without any re-training or fine-tuning and compared the same metrics with traditional planning techniques.
 We did not compare against learning-based planners because these planners either performed poorly in our previous experiment or were not generalizable to maps of different sizes without modifications.
 The planning statistics are summarized in Table \ref{tab:different_mapSize}, and three successfully planned paths using MPT are shown in Fig. \ref{fig:different_mapSize}.
 Training the model by randomly shifting position encoding was instrumental in improving the accuracy of the planner for maps of larger sizes.
 Results for the model trained with fixed position encoding (F.E.) from \cite{nips_attention} are given in Table 3.
 We observe that the MPT model trained with randomized position encoding achieves nearly 61\% more accuracy on larger maps while improving 1-4\% on smaller maps.

-We notice that the MPT-RRT* and MPT-IRRT* can achieve lower planning time and tree vertices count compared to RRT* without any additional training or fine-tuning.
-Thus MPT generalizes well to maps of different sizes.
-Similar to the previous experiment with fixed map sizes, IRRT* achieves similar performance to MPT-RRT*, although MPT-IRRT* achieves the best performance of the bunch.
-Better performance of MPT-IRRT* could be attributed to the fact that unlike IRRT*, which has to search the entire space to find an initial solution, MPT-IRRT* samples only within the proposed region, thus arriving at an initial solution faster with fewer vertices on the tree.
+We notice that the MPT aided planners, similar to our previous experiments, achieve lower planning time and vertices count than traditional planners without additional training or fine-tuning for larger maps.
+IRRT* and BIT* achieves similar performance to MPT-aided planners for smaller-sized maps but as the map sizes grow, the time taken by IRRT* grows because of the more prominent search space.
+While for larger maps, MPT aided planners can find a solution faster and outperform IRRT* and BIT*.

-For the map size of 560x560, we do see a significant drop in accuracy.
-This drop in performance might be because the current depth of MSA cannot capture the global information for tokens that are far away.
-With larger map sizes, the number of input tokens increases quadratically, and as noted in \cite{nips_attention}, a deeper MSA model performs better for longer input sequences.
-The problem requires further investigation and is an interesting future question to look at.